MakeSchool/SpriteBuilder-Cocos2D-Docs/1.3/getting-started/overview.md

 # Overview

-New users should read [Getting Started with SpriteBuilder](./overview/getting-started-spritebuilder) first to learn how to use the SpriteBuilder editor as a companion for Cocos2D development.
+New users should read [First Steps with SpriteBuilder](./overview/getting-started-spritebuilder) first to learn how to use the SpriteBuilder editor as a companion for Cocos2D development.

 If you do not want to use the SpriteBuilder editor at all, you should read the [Getting Started with Cocos2D](./overview/getting-started-cocos2d) article.
 You will have to write code for everything and import/convert/manage assets manually.
 This is only advisable for experienced game developers.